redxtech/tu/readme.md

     - preview definition/references in floating window
   - better diagnostics ui, with trouble, diagflow, and lsp_lines
 - linting and formatting
-  - uses conform as a wrapper for many formatters
+  - uses efm-langserver as a wrapper for many formatters
 - ui customization
   - `dracula.nvim`: my fork of the classic colorscheme
   - `bufferline.nvim`